jobm/JQueryBMICalculator/README.md

-thid a BMI Calculator in JQuery,HTML and CSS
+this is a BMI Calculator in JQuery,HTML and CSS.